-- Single trip tickets will increase by between 10 and 20 cents on 3 January 2010 and by up to 30 cents a year over the subsequent three years (depending on the length of the journey). - TravelTen, Private Bus Weekly and T-WayTen4 tickets will increase by between 40 cents and \$1.60 on 3 January 2010 (depending on the length of the journey).
-Over the subsequent three years, most of these tickets will increase by between 80 cents and \$1.60 a year. - ▼ Weekly TravelPasses will increase by between \$1.00 and \$2.00 on 3 January 2010 and by between \$1.00 and \$2.00 a year over the subsequent three years. - Time-based fares in Newcastle will increase by between 10 and 30 cents on 3 January 2010 and by between 10 and 40 cents per year over the subsequent three years (depending on the length of time the ticket applies). - TimeTen tickets in Newcastle will increase by 90 cents on 3 January 2010 and by between 90 cents and \$1.00 per year over the subsequent three years.
+- Single trip tickets will increase by between 10 and 20 cents on 3 January 2010 and by up to 20 cents in January of each year over the subsequent 3 years (depending on the length of the journey). - TravelTen, Private Bus Weekly and T-WayTen tickets will increase by between 40 cents and \$1.60 on 3 January 2010 (depending on the length of the journey).
+Over the subsequent 3 years, most of these tickets will increase by between 80 cents and \$1.60 in January of each year. - ▼ Weekly TravelPasses will increase by between \$1.00 and \$2.00 on 3 January 2010 and by between \$1.00 and \$2.00 in January of each year over the subsequent 3 years. - ▼ Time-based fares in Newcastle will increase by between 10 and 30 cents on 3 January 2010 and by between 10 and 40 cents in January of each year over the subsequent 3 years (depending on the length of time the ticket applies). - ▼ TimeTen tickets in Newcastle will increase by 70 cents on 3 January 2010 and by between 90 cents and \$1.00 in January of each year over the subsequent 3 years.

-The sections below set out the our draft decision on the maximum fares for single, TravelTen, Private Bus Weekly, T-WayTen and time-based fares in Newcastle (in nominal terms).
-The maximum fares under our draft decision are based on the current fares for each ticket type, increased each year by the average increase in fares, which is approximately the same in every year of the determination.
+The sections below set out the our decision on the maximum fares for single, TravelTen, Private Bus Weekly, T-WayTen and time-based fares in Newcastle (in nominal terms).
+The maximum fares under our decision are based on the current fares for each ticket type, increased each year by the average increase in fares, which is approximately the same in every year of the determination.
 The increases in maximum fares shown below are slightly different for each ticket because each fare has been rounded (to the nearest 10 cents or dollar, depending on the ticket).

-3 'In nominal terms' means including the effect of inflation.
-The nominal fare increases and fare levels discussed in this report assume the current rate of inflation of 2.0 per cent during 2010, 2011, 2012 and 2013.
+&lt;sup>3 'In nominal terms' means including the effect of inflation.
+The nominal fare increases and fare levels discussed in this report assume the current rate of inflation of 2.0% during 2010, 2011, 2012 and 2013.
 If the actual rate of inflation differs from these assumptions, actual fare outcomes in 2011 to 2013 may differ from those indicated in this report.

-4 T-WayTens are for 10 bus trips on the Liverpool to Parramatta Transitway.
+&lt;sup>4 T-WayTens are for 10 bus trips on the Liverpool to Parramatta Transitway.

-Please note that these fares are based on forecast annual inflation rates of 2.0 per cent for 2009 to 2013.
+Our final decisions on fares are largely unchanged from the draft report.
+Actual inflation for 2009 was lower than the forecast we used in our draft report resulting in some fares increasing by less than we proposed in the draft report.
+Please note that fares for 2010 to 2013 are still based on forecast annual inflation rates of 2.0%.
 The actual fares in these years will be adjusted to reflect any difference between these forecast inflation rates and actual inflation, in accordance with our legal determination.
 Actual fares will also be rounded in accordance with NSWTI's rounding conventions.